sideeffects/HoudiniNiagara/README.md

 # Houdini Niagara plug-in for Unreal

 This plug-in will add a new Houdini CSV File Data Interface to Niagara.
-The data interface is a simple one allowing import of CSV files exported from Houdini in Niagara.
+The data interface is a simple one allowing import of HCSV files exported from Houdini in Niagara.

-Updated for UE4.20.
+HCSV are simply renamed CSV file, with an append H ot avoid clashing with Data Tables import in UE4...

+This version of the plugin is currently updated for UE4.24

 To build it:
 - Copy the plug-in files to your UE4 source directory.